ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _The weekly herald._](https://chroniclingamerica.loc.gov/lccn/sn86053402/1877-09-06/ed-1/seq-4)

 #### 1877-09-06 &middot; Cleveland, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+An Eloquent Extract,
+Generation alter generation have felt
+us we now feel, and their lives were as
+active as our own.
+They passed away
+like vapor while nature wore the lame
+aspect of beauty as when she first ex­
+isted.
+The heavens shall he as blight
+over our graves as they aro around our
+paths.
+The world will have the same
+attractions for the offspring yet unborn
 as It once had for our children.
 Yet a
 little while and all this will have hap­
 pened.
 The throbbing heart will be